 3. It Can Help Prevent and Rehab Injuries

-During hamstring injury rehab, the goal is to increase to prevent future re-injury.
-And to do so, you want to increase the strength of this muscle when it's fully lengthened, according to June 2012 study in the International Journal of Sports Physical Therapy.
+During hamstring injury rehab, the goal is to prevent future re-injury.
+And to do so, you want to increase the strength of this muscle when it's fully lengthened, according to a June 2012 study in the International Journal of Sports Physical Therapy.

 This is where hamstring curls come in.
 As you bring the dumbbell closer to the ground and straighten your knees, you challenge your hamstring muscle in its fully extended state.

 Whenever you get up from a chair or get down on the floor, you're using your hamstrings to help stabilize your hip and knee joints.
 Adding some hamstring-focused exercises to your workout routine can help make these daily motions even easier.

 5. It Makes You Stronger in Other Exercises

 The main benefit of the lying leg curl is increased hamstring muscle strength, according to Schumacher.
 These muscles play a big part in producing power in other exercises you may be doing in the gym.